jakepoz/jakepoz.github.io/_posts/2022-05-27-sensepeek-review.markdown

 ### Mounting Examples

-All of the sensepeek probe work the same way, there is a tiny, spring-loaded gold needle that can rest against a PCB test point.
+All of the sensepeek probes work the same way, there is a tiny, spring-loaded gold needle that can rest against a PCB test point.
 The weight of the supplied mounting "gooseneck" is actually perfect for applying some pressure on the pin.
 I found that it was very easy to adjust the gooseneck to come around from the proper side.